wp-plugins/just-writing/readme.txt

 = 2.8 =
 * Add support for visual separators between button groups
 * Modularized the code as the primary PHP file was getting large
+* Added support for translation of the 'Exit' button

 = 2.7 =
 * Added Cut/Copy/Paste buttons